dawei41468/scrum/README.md

 - WS client helper: `frontend/src/api/planningWs.js`
 - React WS hook: `frontend/src/hooks/usePlanningSessionWS.js`
 - UI page: `frontend/src/pages/PlanningSessionPage.js` (route: `/planning/:sessionId`)
-- Entry point to create sessions: on the `Stories` page each story has a `Plan` button (PO only) that creates a session then navigates to the session page.
+- Entry point to create sessions: on the Backlog page, filter by `type=story` and use the `Plan` action on a story row (PO only) to create a session then navigate to the session page.

 ### Local testing

 1. Login to obtain a JWT (stored in `localStorage`).
-2. Navigate to `Stories`, click `Plan` on a story to create a session.
+2. Navigate to `Backlog` and filter by `type=story`, click `Plan` on a story to create a session.
 3. The app navigates to `/planning/{sessionId}`.
 Open the same URL in another browser/incognito to simulate another participant.
 4. Cast votes in both windows; the vote count updates live (values remain hidden).
 5. As Product Owner/Scrum Master (or session creator), click `Reveal votes` to display values and statistics.
 You can then set a final estimate.

 ### Permissions

-- __Create session__: Product Owner only (via Stories page “Plan” button).
+- __Create session__: Product Owner only (via Backlog page “Plan” action on a story).
 - __Reveal votes__: Session creator, Product Owner, or Scrum Master.
 - __Set final estimate__: Same as reveal permission.
 - __Join & vote__: Any authenticated user with a valid JWT can join a session link and vote.
 Votes remain anonymous until reveal.